lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Fetches at the index given in the second source register from the array given in the first source register and assigns it to the target register.
+Fetches the value at the index given in the second source register from the array given in the first source register and assigns it to the target register.
 The first source register must be an array or vector type, while the second register must be of type ``uint``.

-The target vector must be of the first source register's element type.
+The target register must be of the first source register's element type.

 array.set
 ---------